-7. Use the clamp control pedal to move the clamps inwards (push pedal down) or outward (lift pedal up).
-Clamp steel wheels from the inside (clamps push outwards against wheel).
+7. If equipped, use Robo-Arm with cone to apply pressure to aid in clamping rim (figure 7).
+Use the clamp control pedal to move the clamps inward (push pedal down) or outward (toggle pedal up).
 Engage the detent position (pedal in full up or full down position) to maintain clamped or unclamped pedal position.

 Clamp steel wheels from the inside (clamps push outward against wheel).
-Clamp alloy and custom wheels from the outside (clamps push inwards against the outside rim edge).
-Refer to the Custom and Special Wheels section.
+Clamp alloy and custom wheels from the outside (clamps push inward against the outside rim edge).
+Refer to the Performance Tires and Wheels section.